 Most lettuce varieties take up very little space in the garden and can be planted in succession or as companions with other garden plants, giving us the opportunity to grow several different varieties, which can be harvested over and over for fresh salad mixes throughout the growing season.
 Certain tasty lettuce varieties, such as ‘De Morges Braun’ lettuce, are also aesthetically pleasing to the eye and can be tucked in small spaces of ornamental beds or containers.

 De Morges Braun is a variety of romaine lettuce that originated in Switzerland.
-The lettuce plants form classic upright romaine heads which grow 6-15 inches tall (15-38 cm.) and 12-18 inches wide (30-45 cm.).
+The lettuce plants form classic, upright romaine heads which grow 6 to 15 inches tall (15-38 cm.) and 12 to 18 inches wide (31-46 cm.).
 It is commonly known as red leaf lettuce or red leaf romaine because in cooler temperatures the outer leaves will develop a rich pink to red color, while the inner leaves retain a bright green color.
 As temperatures warm up throughout the growing season, the outer foliage reverts back to an apple green.
 De Morges Braun lettuce plants are notably slow to bolt in summer and have excellent cold tolerance.

 De Morges Braun Lettuce Care